zkp2p/zk-p2p/circuits-circom/README.md

 4. For development purposes, you only need to run up to this step

 ### Run tests
+1. Inside the `circuits-circom` directory, first complete the `Compilation` and `Generate Witness` steps above for all the circuits.
+Tests will use the `input_EML_FILE_NAME.json`, `.wasm`, and `.r1cs` files.
+2. Run `yarn test`

 ### Proving Key Generation

 1. `cd` into `scripts` and run `cp entropy.env.example entropy.env`.
+Open the file and input your randomness.
 Entropy is needed to generate the proving key successfully
-2. Run `./3_gen_both_zkeys.sh` which will generate the proving key for the circuit
+2. For production, run `./3_gen_both_zkeys.sh` which will generate both the chunked and nonchunked proving keys for the circuit
+3. For dev, run `./3_gen_zkey_unsafe.sh`, which will skip phase2 contribution and save keygen time (DO NOT USE IN PRODUCTION)

 ### Generating Proofs